 Ground waters have a great importance in the mineral treasure of Georgia.
-They are very important for development of national economy of the country is highly dependent on the ground water.
+They are very important for development of national economy of the country.
 Georgia is also rich in thermal waters that can have a wide range of use in agriculture and energy sector.

-There is a big amount of fresh ground water resources in Georgia and its total natural debit is 21.7 cuboc kilometres (23% of the precipitation on the country territory).
+There is a big amount of fresh ground water resources in Georgia and its total natural debit is 21.7 cubic kilometres (23% of the precipitation on the country territory).
 Its distribution is very non-homogeneous - it increases from the east to the west.